mdjahan/FoRDM/README.md

 Djahangard & Yousefpour 2025

 ## Funding
-This work was funded by the EU HORIZON project "eco2adapt".
+This work was funded by the EU HORIZON project "eco2adapt" (grant number 101059498).

 ## Acknowledgment
-We thank the HORIZON project "DecisionES".
+...

 ## References
 ...